edaehn/bitsgalore.github.io/_posts/2022-04-20-introducing-isolyzer-1-4.md

 ## Installation

-As the current release candidate is a pre-release, make sure to include the `--pre` option if you install Isolyzer with pip.
+As the current release candidate is a pre-release, make sure to include the `--pre` option if you install it with pip.
 For example, for a fresh single-user install use:

 ```bash
 pip install isolyzer --pre --user